Private cloud deployment

 Resource Requests

-- CPU Requests: Minimum CPU allocation (e.g.,
+- CPU Requests: Minimum CPU allocation (for example,

 100m,0.5,1)- Format: Numbers with optional 'm' suffix (millicores)